 If it is true the creative thinking and critical thinking are so similar, why then does music need to have a special claim on creativity, above and beyond all other disciplines?
 I propose it doesn’t.
 Many people do not study music because they wish to be creative; they study music because they wish to enjoy themselves and be expressive.
 We educators need to accept and embrace the reality that the type of enjoyment that many people get out of musical study has nothing to do with a desire to create anything, and there is nothing wrong with that.
 (If I were speaking, I would repeat that sentence again, slowly.)
 In the spirit that all disciplines need to be taught by teachers who are continuously looking for opportunities to nurture creativity, I believe there should be more nurturing of creativity in music.
 But I cannot say the same out of any belief that musical study needs to be the paragon of all creative nurturing in school just because music is such an emotive outlet.

 Advocacy cannot be based on what we wish were true; it must be based on the facts.
-This article will serve as a supporting argument in my upcoming article on bringing more honesty to music advocacy.
+This article serves as a supporting argument in my article We Need More Honesty In Music Advocacy.

 Boulez, Pierre.
 Orientations.
 Cambridge: Harvard University Press, 1986.